-This book also reveals how to track and utilise astrological lunar cycles throughout the year for self-improvement, as well as working with eclipses for positive transformation.
+This book also reveals how to track and utilise astrological lunar cycles throughout the transformation.
 You will also discover how your moon-sign determines your moods, comfort zones, emotional needs, and the kind of partner you feel most at home with.
 Learn also how to work with your personal moon-sign in tandem with the moon's phases for wellbeing and harmony in the home.